aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/affinity/index.md

 title: Pod Affinity and Anti-Affinity
 sidebar_position: 30
 ---
 Pods can be constrained to run on specific nodes or under specific circumstances.
-This can include cases where you want only one pod running per node or want pods to be paired together on a node.
+This can include cases where you want only one application pod running per node or want pods to be paired together on a node.
 Additionally, when using node affinity pods can have preferred or mandatory restrictions.

 For this lesson, we'll focus on inter-pod affinity and anti-affinity by scheduling the `checkout-redis` pods to run only one instance per node and by scheduling the `checkout` pods to only run one instance of it on nodes where a `checkout-redis` pod exists.
 This will ensure that our caching pods (`checkout-redis`) run locally with a `checkout` pod instance for best performance.